-I carefully removed the basil, tomato, parsley, and pepper plants from their trays so as not to disturb their small fragile roots, parted the straw with my hands and placed each seedling well down into the moist bale.
+I carefully removed the basil, tomato, parsley, and pepper plants from their trays to not disturb their small fragile roots, parted the straw with my hands, and placed each seedling well down into the moist bale.
 Squeeze the straw around each plant and press down firmly.

 Unfortunately, the parsley seedlings looked a bit wilted and yellow.
-I think I left them too long sitting in water in my garden shed with wet feet.
-I planted them anyway, so hopefully they will recover in the sunlight.
+I think I left them sitting in water in my garden shed for too long.
+I planted them anyway, so hopefully, they will recover in the sunlight.

 Don’t forget to water all the seedlings lightly with warm water.

 We had a cold night but all seedlings look very good.
 The parsley even looks better this morning.
-I also pushed in some bamboo stakes beside the tomato plants for support later on.
+I also pushed in some bamboo stakes beside the tomato plants for support.

-One parsley plant made it through to today, unfortunately the others didn’t make it.
+One parsley plant made it to today, but unfortunately, the others didn’t survive.
 The rest of the plants look strong and healthy.

-I moved my straw bale back into semi-shade to it’s final resting place.
-It will still receive a few hours of full morning sun but our temperatures are starting to climb and I feel will be too hot for most of the plants in full sun all day.
+I moved my straw bale back into the semi-shade to its final resting place.
+It will still receive a few hours of the full morning sun, but our temperatures are starting to climb and I feel will be too hot for most of the plants in full sun all day.

 Day 15 and 16